slowmist/Cryptocurrency-Security-Audit-Guide/README.md

 The SlowMist team adopts the strategy of "**White-box**" to conduct a complete security test on the project.

 ### Static Source Code Analysis (SAST)
-The SlowMist team checks code quality using open source or commercial code scanners, we support all popular language, such as **C/C++/Golang/Rust/Java/Nodejs/C#**
+The SlowMist team checks code quality using open source or commercial code scanners, we support all popular languages, such as **C/C++/Golang/Rust/Java/Nodejs/C#**

 ### Manual Code Review